If you are a practicing wildlife artist whose quality of artwork is recognized by the IWA Screening Committee.

 • Presentation of awards will take place at the Reception and Award Ceremony on the afternoon of the set-up date.

-You will be notified and requested to correct this error.
+You will be requested to correct your identification if incomplete.

 IWA reserves the right to refuse work which differs markedly from the descriptions and/or images submitted with the entry form, or that is in violation of the rules stated here.